 Meanwhile, changes in weather conditions are a clear threat to agricultural output.
 Drought conditions can stunt production, while excessive rain can also cause problems if it washes crops away.
 All other things equal, disruption to agricultural output would cause food prices to climb.

-An obvious recent example of this was seen when food prices spiked in the wake of Russia’s invasion of Ukraine.
+An obvious recent example of this was seen when food prices spiked in the wake of the war in Ukraine.
 While higher food prices were in part due to concerns about the loss of supply of exports of wheat and other products from the region, much of the impact was due to higher energy prices as sanctions on Russian exports turned the global oil and gas market upside down.
-That increased the cost of producing food, and also forced up the prices of fertiliser.
+That increased the cost of producing food fertiliser.
 Energy prices have more recently declined, reflecting downbeat sentiment about the global economic outlook, weighing on food prices.

 All other things equal, higher food inflation would put a renewed squeeze on real incomes to the detriment of non-food goods, and leave less room for central banks to lower interest rates.
 As such, El Niño is a stagflationary risk to EM forecasts.

 Which economies would be most impacted?